US Orders Only: $9.95 Flat Rate

 Broken Wood Boards

-Using your modeling knife, cut out a section of a board either at the board joints or along their edges.
+Using your modeling knife, cut out a section of a board at the board joints or along their edges.
 If your building does not have an interior or framing, add a 2x4 stud or two inside next to a window or door or any location where someone can see inside the building.
 This will provide the illusion that your building is complete with interior framing.

 Wood Knots